 Classes and Clinicals

-The Surgical Technology Curriculum offers two options: a Diploma and an Associate Degree completion option.
-Completion of a diploma program from an accredited college will qualify students for entry into the Associate Degree program.
-Certification in Surgical Technology is preferred but not mandatory.
-Completion of the Associate Degree program is highly recommended, as it prepares the graduate to be a practitioner with a broader knowledge base in the field of Surgical Technology.
+The Surgical Technology Curriculum offers an Associate Degree.
+Completion of the Associate Degree program prepares the graduate to be a practitioner with a broader knowledge base in the field of Surgical Technology.

 The SUR program begins only in the fall semester.
 Classes are held in the day-time only, and only some general education classes can be completed online.
 Classes are held at the main campus in Pinehurst.
 Clinical assignments take place at various locations in Moore and surrounding counties.